hapax/hapax.github.io/assets/chuzenji.md

 profusely but not entirely suppressing a smile of her own;
 a little life peeping through the formality.

-I leave the inn thinking about the toddler's gift, life and its relation to disorder.
+I leave the inn thinking about the toddler's gift: life and its relation to disorder.
 At first, life seems as incongruous as a teapot I found in the remains of the housefire, an island of order in a sea of chaos.
 But physicist Jeremy England has suggested the converse: life is not